Alexa Meade

 Alexa Meade (born 1986) is an American installation artist best known for her portraits painted directly onto the human body and inanimate objects in a way that collapses depth and makes her models appear two-dimensional when photographed.
-What remains is "a photo of a painting of a person, and the real person hidden somewhere underneath."
-She takes a classical concept – trompe-l'œil, the art of making a two-dimensional representational painting look like a real three-dimensional space – and does the opposite, making real life appear to be a painting.
+Her work was described by American media organization NPR as "portraiture in triplicate: A photo of a painting of a person, and the real person hidden somewhere underneath."
+One of her notable projects was painting singer Ariana Grande’s body for her 2018 video “God is a Woman".

 Early life and education

 Meade was born in Washington, D.C., and raised in Chevy Chase, Maryland.
 She graduated from Vassar College in Poughkeepsie, New York, in 2009, with a bachelor's degree in political science.
 Initially planning on a path in politics, she interned for congressmen and senators on Capitol Hill, and then worked as a press assistant on Barack Obama's 2008 presidential campaign.